shpaek/shpaek/README.md

 <br>
 I also possess a foundational knowledge of data engineering.

-I enjoy ballet 🩰, jogging 🏃‍♀️, and cafe ☕!
+I love ballet 🩰, jogging 🏃‍♀️, and cafe ☕!
 <br>
 I have a strong desire to learn all aspects of programming. 🔥